How the AI Trading Competition works: methodology & transparency

 Watch the loop run (free)

-You can follow the entire methodology live — every 5-minute scan, every trade, every daily genome rewrite — and run your own paper portfolio with the same engine.
+You can follow the entire methodology live — every 5-minute scan, every trade, every daily playbook rewrite — and run your own paper portfolio with the same engine.
 Free for 7 days, just your email, no card.

-Open the stock labOpen the crypto lab
+Open the stock lab

 Paper trading only — simulated money, zero risk.
 Not financial advice.